talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="getdashboardstatistics"></a>
 # **GetDashboardStatistics**
-> InlineResponse20016 GetDashboardStatistics (long loyaltyProgramId, DateTime rangeStart, DateTime rangeEnd, string subledgerId = null)
+> InlineResponse20018 GetDashboardStatistics (long loyaltyProgramId, DateTime rangeStart, DateTime rangeEnd, string subledgerId = null)

 Get statistics for loyalty dashboard

-Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  **Important:** The returned data does not include the current day.
-All statistics are updated daily at 11:59 PM in the loyalty program time zone.
+Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  > [!important] The returned data does not include the current day.
+All statistics > are updated daily at 11:59 PM in the loyalty program time zone.

 ### Example
 ```csharp